-No marriage is perfect — the two people in a relationship are human, so you can expect the occasional conflict and disappointment from time to time.
-That said, there are a few things you can expect from a healthy partnership.
+There are a few things you can expect from a healthy marriage.
 You should feel like you can trust and rely on your partner, not only for everyday logistics, but for emotional connection.
 In the absence of that kind of intimacy, you might find yourself feeling like your spouse is more of a roommate than a partner — and that can be incredibly lonely.

 There are a few reasons loneliness can occur in a relationship, and it’s important to identify them so you can work on them.
 Before you confront your partner, first, look within yourself.
 According to Grace Dowd, a therapist in Austin, TX, there are times when your expectations in a relationship could be unrealistic.